The rising power of subscription services

-- Create a highly personalized experience.
-Subscriptions shouldn’t just be used to fulfill supply and demand, in fact, that’s not even the top reason people sign up.
-Curation accounts for 55% of total subscriptions, indicating people like to be surprised and delighted by new items or highly personalized experiences.
+- Create a highly personalised experience.
+Subscriptions shouldn’t just be used to fulfil supply and demand, in fact, that’s not even the top reason people sign up.
+Curation accounts for 55% of total subscriptions, indicating people like to be surprised and delighted by new items or highly personalised experiences.
 As customers experiment with product ranges, their preference profile is built digitally, giving retailers a valuable understanding of what products and promotions are most popular.

 - Sell via niche marketplaces.
 Packages can be compiled from a mixture of brands, sold via niche digital marketplaces such as Lookfantastic, or standalone curation companies like Glossybox.
 Niche brands in apparel, beauty, and food are also mushrooming into this category, take coffee connoisseurs Hasbean or florist Bloom & Wild for example.